Do I Really Need a Radon Mitigation System?

 2. Any type of home can have radon

 It’s a common misconception that only older houses are associated with radon exposure.
 Whether a house was built last year or last century, it still can be vulnerable.
-Radon can enter the home through cracks in solid floors and walls, construction joints, gaps in suspended floors and around service pipes, and water supplies.
+Radon can enter the home through cracks in solid floors and walls, construction joints, gaps in suspended floors, and around service pipes and water supplies.

 Older houses may be drafty and allow radon to enter the home easily, but newer houses with tighter construction can still be exposed and even hold more radon inside.
 Never assume your home is immune!